Do I Really Need an Air Purifier?

 You may have noticed that air purifiers range greatly in size.
 That’s because they’re designed to clean the air in rooms of specific sizes.
 Figure out where you most want to use an air purifier, and make sure you get a model that can offer suitable cleaning power for that room.
 If you go smaller to save some dough, you'll likely be wasting all of it.

-Most HEPA air purifiers produce noise ranging from 35 to 70 decibels, depending on the setting.
-That can be somewhat disruptive, so if you’re using an air purifier in your office or a baby's room, you may want to search for a quieter option.
+Most HEPA air purifiers produce noise ranging from 35 to 70 decibels.
+Depending on the setting, that’s as loud as a whisper or a shower, which can be somewhat disruptive.
+If you need an air purifier in your office or a baby's room, you may want to search for a quieter option.
 Although, as noted earlier, you may find you like that sort of background noise in your own bedroom.

-Marketing is tricky, and just about any household product will claim to control allergens.
+Marketing is tricky, and just about any household cleaner will claim to control allergens.
 Some work better than others.
 To make a better decision, look for the “asthma & allergy friendly®” mark.

 Clean-Air Delivery Rate (CADR)